 But that doesn’t mean you shouldn’t ever design your own covers, so we’re going to go over a few ways you can do it yourself, as well as the best practices when it comes to hiring a designer.

-How do I make an ebook cover design?
+How do I make an eBook cover design?

-It can take quite a lot of time to nail the skill of graphic design, but it’s not impossible!
+It can take a lot of time to nail the skill of graphic design, but it’s not impossible!
 Here are some things to consider when designing your own covers.

 1. Research your genre

 The genre, subgenre, tone, themes, and target demographics should all be reflected in the cover design of your book.
-That means you need to know what other authors in your genres are doing with their covers!
-It’s also important to research for each one throughout your career, as trends and expectations evolve rapidly in the publishing industry.
+That means you need to know what other authors in your genre are doing with their covers!
+It’s also important to research each one throughout your career, as trends and expectations evolve rapidly in the publishing industry.
 You can give your book a leg up or a kick down with the cover design, so try to be intentional and thorough with your research and designs.

 2. Focus on readable text